A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: SCHA in a curved manifold

 While the SCHA has been shown to work exceptionally well in investigating the anharmonic quantum motion of nuclei in crystals\cite{Errea2016_H3S,Aseginolaza2019,verdi_quantum_2023,Romanin2021,ranalli_temperature-dependent_2023,Pedrielli2022,Monacelli2020_NatPhys,Monacelli2023_hydro,Errea2020_Nature}, its limitations arise from constraining the density matrix to solve a harmonic Hamiltonian.
 In the case of distinguishable particles like atomic nuclei, the real-space expression $\rho(\bR, \bR') = \braket{\bR'|\hat\rho|\bR}$ of the SCHA density matrix is a Gaussian\cite{Monacelli2021}.
 A Gaussian distribution fits the fluctuations of nuclei vibrating in a solid lattice.
 Still, it fails to capture ionic diffusion, molecular rotations, quantum tunneling, or cases where the wave function extends beyond the interatomic distance.
 These cases are significant for electrons, where their lighter mass by at least 3 orders of magnitude causes a quantum delocalization across a broad region of space, often encompassing many atoms by forming chemical bonds.

 Overcoming the SCHA has proven more difficult than expected: any attempt to augment the auxiliary harmonic Hamiltonian with extra anharmonic terms prevents the analytical solvability of the auxiliary system.
 This results in the loss of many of the technique's advantages, among which is the analytical expression for the entropy\cite{SSCHA}, fundamental to computing the phase diagram of materials.
 An alternative strategy consists of maintaining the auxiliary Hamiltonian harmonic, introducing a nonlinear change of variables between the Cartesian positions $\bR$ and the degrees of freedom of the auxiliary Hamiltonian $\bq$\cite{siciliano_beyond_2024,siciliano_beyond_2024-1}.
 This defines the auxiliary harmonic Hamiltonian on a manifold whose curvature is parametrized by the invertible transformation $\bR(\bq)$.
+This approach is similar to what was proposed by Gigy and Hamann\cite{Gygi1992,Hamann1995} in the context of density functional theory to improve the basis set variationally.
+In this case, however, we utilize the nonlinear change of variable to capture both deviations from Gaussianity and many-body correlation effects.
 The expression of physical observables must be the same on the curved manifold $\bq$ and real space $\bR$.

 where we indicated with a tilde $\tilde\cdot$ quantities evaluated on the curved manifold.
 By imposing that the density matrix conserves the probability density in the position space, we can prove that diagonal observables like $O(\bR, \bR') \propto \delta(\bR - \bR')$ transform like